AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 Therefore, in order to decrease gas's solubility inside of the reactor, the subteam must find a way to decrease the pressure.
 This pressure can be minimized through control of two components.

-The first of these components is the water pressure at the site of bubble formation.
+The first component is the water pressure at the site of bubble formation.
 As the height difference between the fluidized bed and the vent changes, the water pressure changes, given by the following equation [(Hodanbosi)](https://www.grc.nasa.gov/www/k-12/WindTunnel/Activities/fluid_pressure.html).

 #### Equation 4